remotestorage/remotestorage.js/doc/data-modules.rst

 transformation, encryption, indexing, and other use cases.

 Data modules make your app and its data interoperable with other apps.
-Sharing your modules is incouraged but it is always possible to encapsulate custom functionality in a custom module made just for your app.
+Sharing your modules is generally encouraged, but it is also possible to encapsulate custom functionality in a custom module made just for your app.

 .. toctree::